 In his work at Christ Pres, Todd loves helping create structures that connect people to one another and to God’s grace in Christ.
 As native mountain-folk, he is enjoying walking on flat land in Greenville.

-JonPaul Watson, Pastor to Students
+JonPaul Watson, Associate Pastor to Students

 JonPaul came to Christ Pres as Pastor to Students in February of 2014, having previously interned at Grace Presbyterian Church in Spartanburg, SC.